-Tickets to the 2010 Paralympics went on sale today.
+Tickets to the 2010 Paralympics went on sale this week.

-"Without question the Paralympic Winter Games are one of the most exceptional values in sports and entertainment," said Caley Denton, vice-president of ticketing and consumer marketing for the 2010 Vancouver Organizing Committee.
+"Without question the Paralympic Winter Games are one of the most exceptional values in sports and entertainment," said Caley Denton, vice-president of ticketing and consumer marketing for the 2010 Vancouver Organizing Committee at a media briefing.

-Approximately a quarter of a million tickets to the 64 medal competitions and ceremony events at the Paralympic Winter Games will be available on a first-come, first-served basis at www.vancouver2010.com, with Visa the exclusive payment method.
+Approximately a quarter of a million tickets to the 64 medal competitions and ceremony events at the Paralympic Winter Games will be available on a first-come, first-serve basis at www.vancouver2010.com , with Visa the exclusive payment method.
 Thirty per cent are reserved for sponsors and officials.

-The Paralympic Winter Games feature five sports including: ice sledge hockey, alpine skiing, cross-country skiing, wheelchair curling and biathlon.
+The Paralympic Winter Games feature five sports: ice sledge hockey, alpine skiing, cross-country skiing, wheelchair curling and biathlon.

 Individual ticket prices to sport events start at $15.
-And VANOC is offering group ticket prices for most of the events so if you have more than 20 people tickets are just $10.
+And VANOC is offering group ticket prices from most of the events, so if you have more than 20 people tickets are just $10.

 "There's something indefinable about attending an event in person with friends and family that goes far beyond the memories of the results of the competition itself," said Denton.

-There is no ticket information yet about the closing ceremonies to the Paralympics at Whistler's Celebration Plaza, as discussions around how that will work are still taking place.
+There is no ticket information yet about the closing ceremonies to the Paralympics, which will take place at Whistler's Celebration Plaza, as discussions around how that will work are still taking place.

 Anyone who bought Olympic tickets should use the same online account, and will only pay one delivery charge.